 Thrilling Travel Tip: The best exchange rates are offered at the Mauritius airport itself.
 Best to exchange your currency here before you head out to the city.

 You can also, withdraw cash in MUR from any of the ATMs in the country.
 You frankly, will need cash only if you are street shopping.
 I did not really use my cash anywhere else as most merchant outlets in Mauritius, including the various ticket counters, accept universal credit cards.

-Another important thing to note is that it does not matter whether you have INR or Euros or USD.
+Another important thing in this travel guide to Mauritius, is to note is that it does not matter whether you have INR or Euros or USD.
 The conversion rate for the MUR is quite uniform and all these currencies are well accepted across Mauritius.

 Port Louis, which is the capital of Mauritius, lies in the West and is a hub for all the major offices, shops and banks.
 This is where you can find the heritage center of Apravasi Ghat, the lovely shopping by the bay at Le Caudan waterfront and the local street shopping in China Town.

 The famous Ils Aux Cerfs – a private island famous for its sea adventure activities is located off the East.
 Also, located here are some uncrowded and unspoiled beaches like the Belle Mare and Roche Noires.
 This area is not as frequented as the rest of Mauritius but is a paradise in itself

 The South of Mauritius is where you get a combination of beach and hills.
 This is again, not as crowded as the West and North but more than the East.
 The Bel Ombre area has some of the choicest of hotels and activities that Mauritius has to offer.
 The famous animal park Casela and the lovely hills of Chamarel are closer to this part than the North of Mauritius.